The Voice's Wendy Moten Returns to the Stage with Casts on Both Arms Following Last Week's Fall

 The Team Blake Top 10 finalist, 57, was on hand for Monday night's episode of the reality competition show to perform the Dolly Parton classic "Jolene" while wearing casts on both of her arms.

-Moten explained that she broke her right elbow and fractured her left wrist when she fell over a speaker on stage last week, and she had to go to the hospital.
+Moten explained that she broke her right elbow and fractured her left hand when she fell over a speaker on stage last week, and she had to go to the hospital.

+"I took a hard fall," Moten told reporters after the live show.
+"However, I've been able to maintain the pain, and I was ready to go to rehearsal as soon as I left the hospital.
+So I'm just going to go with it."

 Never miss a story — sign up for PEOPLE's free daily newsletter to stay up-to-date on the best of what PEOPLE has to offer, from juicy celebrity news to compelling human interest stories.